aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/hive-metastore.md

 ### **Hive metastore Database through JDBC**

-In this example, Spark application is configured to connect to a Hive Metastore database (provisioned with RDS Aurora MySql).
-The RDS and EKS cluster should be in same VPC or else Spark job will not be able to connect to RDS.
+In this example, a Spark application is configured to connect to a Hive Metastore database provisioned with [Amazon RDS Aurora](https://aws.amazon.com/rds/aurora/) MySql.
+The Amazon RDS and [EKS](https://aws.amazon.com/eks/) cluster should be in same VPC or else the Spark job will not be able to connect to RDS.

 **Request:**
 ```
 cat > Spark-Python-in-s3-hms-jdbc.json << EOF